narassystem/naras-behavioural-drift-eval/cases/03-surface-language-vs-hidden-human-meaning.md

 - complaint,
 - or disagreement with institutional procedure.

-However, the deeper human situation may also include:
+However, the deeper human situation may also involve:

 - fear about financial instability,
 - confusion about the decision,